irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 ##### Scenario 1

 There are two processes.
-In the first process there are a `Publisher` and a `Subscription` to `\MyTopic`.
-Both have IPC enabled.
-In the second process there is a `Subscription` to `\MyTopic`.
-It has IPC disabled.
+In the first process there are a `Publisher` and a `Subscription` to `/MyTopic`.
+Both have intra-process communication enabled.
+In the second process there is a `Subscription` to `/MyTopic`.
+It has intra-process communication disabled.

 In this case, the `Publisher` in the first process will publish both inter and intra-process.
-The IPC meta-message will only be delivered to the `Subscription` within the same process through the `\MyTopic\intra_` topic.
-However, the real message used for inter-process communication will be handled to the RMW which does not have a notion of inter and intra-process communication.
+The intra-process communication meta-message will only be delivered to the `Subscription` within the same process through the `/MyTopic/_intra` topic.
+However, the real message used for inter-process communication will be handed to the RMW which currently does not care about whether intra-process communication is enabled or not.
 Consequently, the real message will be delivered to both `Subscription`s present in the system.
 The `Subscription` that is in the same process as the `Publisher` will actually discard the message, but it will be able to do that only after receiving and deserializing it.

 ##### Scenario 2

 There are two processes.
-In the first process there are a `Publisher` and a `Subscription` to `\MyTopic`.
-Both have IPC enabled.
-In the second process there is a `Subscription` to `\MyTopic` and it has IPC enabled.
+In the first process there are a `Publisher` and a `Subscription` to `/MyTopic`.
+Both have intra-process communication enabled.
+In the second process there is a `Subscription` to `/MyTopic` and it has intra-process communication enabled.

-The difference with the first scenario is that now both `Subscription`s have IPC enabled.
+The difference with the first scenario is that now both `Subscription`s have intra-process communication enabled.

 The same phenomenon described before will still happen, i.e., the `Subscription` in the same process will receive both the meta-message and the real message, and will discard the latter.

-However, this time there is an additional problem: the meta-message is sent through the RMW on the `\MyTopic\intra_` topic.
+However, this time there is an additional problem: the meta-message is sent through the RMW on the `/MyTopic/_intra` topic.
 Also, the `Subscription` in the second process will be listening to that topic.
 This results in that the meta-message will be delivered to both `Subscription`s.
 The one in the second topic will still try to use the meta-message to retrieve something from the `IntraProcessManager`.
 In this simple scenario it will not be able to find anything and this will only result in a warning message.
-However, if some `Publisher` with IPC ON happens to be present also in that process, then the `Subscription` will end up extracting something from the ring buffer.
+However, if some `Publisher` with intra-process communication enabled happens to be present also in that process, then the `Subscription` will end up extracting something from the ring buffer.
 This is due to the fact that the id of the publisher contained in the meta-message is just an integer value guaranteed to be unique only within the process that generated it.

 This situation has two possible outcomes: if the `Publisher` from which the message is extracted has the same message type as the `Subscription`, then the problem will not be noticed, even if the `Subscription` is taking